-The adoption of telecommuting en masse solves these dilemmas in extremely graceful fashion.
+The adoption of telecommuting en masse solves these dilemmas in graceful fashion.
 The areas best-served by public transportation and most accessible to economic opportunity are urban cores — which also happen to be where the largest office buildings reside.
 Those buildings currently exist to house employees for eight hours a day, despite the fact that those employees have their own homes.
-By broadly adopting telecommuting, those highly-accessible buildings will become permanently vacated, making them perfect candidates to be turned into housing.
+By broadly adopting telecommuting, those highly-accessible buildings — and vitally, the many parking spaces servicing them — will experience a massive increase in vacancy, making them perfect candidates to be turned into housing.
 While PORT obviously does not make provisions for affordable housing, the immediate availability of highly-accessible housing stock created by telecommuting solves many issues for cities and organizations in search of affordable housing opportunities. ↑ Back to top

 What is this chart that claims I’m working more than 12 months a year?